ashok-ayyarchamy/Internal-react-generativeUI-dnd/app/plugins/MasterLayoutPlugin/README.md

 ## API Reference

-### MasterLayout Component
+### DynoChatLayout Component

 #### Props

-- `components`: Array of draggable components
-- `onComponentRemove`: Callback when component is removed
+- `onLayoutChange`: Callback when layout changes, returns layout and components
-- `onUpdateComponent`: Callback when component is updated
+- `onAddNewComponent`: Callback when new component is added, returns component details
-- `onAddComponentToDashboard`: Callback when component is added via chat
+- `onComponentUpdate`: Callback when component is updated, returns update details
-- `onRestoreComponents`: Callback when components are restored from storage

 #### Ref Methods